GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/iwa.md

  In principle, the script and it's dependencies should come pre-installed with Gluu Server.
 But it may happen that it's not, which is the case for previous versions of Gluu Server which weren't bundled with the script.
 If your Gluu Server installation comes with the script installed, skip this step.
 To find out if the script is already installed is to go to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and look for the script called `spnego`.

-1. [Download](https://oxhttps://ox.gluu.org/maven/org/gluu/gluu-spnego-auth/1.0.Final/gluu-spnego-auth-1.0.Final.jar) the Gluu Java library for Spnego Authentication.
+1. [Download](https://oxhttps://ox.gluu.org/maven/org/gluu/gluu-spnego-auth/1.0.Final/gluu-spnego-auth-1.0.Final.jar) the Gluu Java library for SPNEGO Authentication.
 1. Copy the file into the Gluu server container , in the directory `/opt/gluu/jetty/oxauth/custom/libs/`
 1. Open the file `/opt/gluu/jetty/oxauth/webapps/oxauth.xml` and modify it as follows: